For organ | Written in 2012 | Duration: c.15 minutes

 For piano | Written in 2008 | Duration: c.8 minutes

-Pianobox was written for Marcus Andrews and first performed by him in Notting Hill Community Church, London, on 29 January 2009.
-This is a live recording of that performance:
+This piece was also written for Marcus Andrews, and first performed by him in Notting Hill Community Church, London, in January 2009.
+The score is available to buy on eBay.

 Music For a City Wedding